Is aging causing your mouth to act in funky ways?

 I don't floss because it makes my gums bleed

 If this is your excuse for not flossing - it's not a good one.
 If your gums are bleeding when you're brushing or flossing, this may mean that you have periodontal disease.
 More commonly known as gum disease, this illness affects a large number of people because they aren't taking proper care of their mouths.
 It may hurt a little bit, but that's because your gums aren't healthy and the only way to make them healthy is to start flossing more frequently.
-Keep up with your routine of brushing, flossing and rinsing twice a day and this can remedy gum disease, and eliminate bad breath.
+Keep up with your routine of brushing, flossing and rinsing twice a day and this can remedy unsightly gums, and alleviate bad breath.

 Other diseases and their effects on your mouth